Plants on a Bus: Why We Keep 100+ Plants in 200 Sq Ft

 I brought two plants on board.

-We got a few more because we wanted the bus to feel more homey.
-Then we found a few more at a nursery we were “just browsing”, which is the plant equivalent of going to the pound to look at dogs.
-And then we needed shelves.
-But in a bus, you cannot just randomly put up a shelf for plants.
-We decided on hanging them — until we moved, and they became pendulums.
-So we transitioned to hose clamps, which were great, but pricey.
+Then we added a few more because we wanted the bus to feel homey.
+Then we found a few more at a nursery we were “just browsing,” which is the plant equivalent of going to the pound to look at dogs.
+Then we needed shelves — except in a bus, random shelves are not exactly practical.

 Leather belt plant hangers holding potted plants on the bathroom wall of a converted school bus